Catalogue: Traditional Program: Pre-Professional Programs

 Unacceptable courses - None of the 90 semester hours of minimum collegiate requirements listed or described or recommended above may be met by the following courses: correspondence courses, courses in physical training, military science, or dogmatic religion; courses in mathematics or science designed for non-science majors; course credit granted without college level testing.

 Pre-Physical Therapy Program (Masters of Science in Physical Therapy: School of Health Related Professions: The University of Mississippi Medical Center)

-For candidates seeking admission into the DPT Class entering in May 2010 (applying in December 2011), successful completion (a grade of C or better) of the prerequisite courses below is required, and candidates must provide evidence of 40 hours of observation in at least two physical therapy clinical departments.
+For candidates seeking admission into the DPT Class the successful completion (a grade of C or better) of the prerequisite courses below is required, and candidates must provide evidence of 40 hours of observation in at least two physical therapy clinical departments.
 A minimum of 5 of the 8 courses specified below must be completed (with grades) to be eligible to apply.
 All prerequisite courses must be successfully completed for a student to be admitted.

-Candidates seeking admission into the class entering in May 2011 (applying in December 2010) may elect to complete either ALL of the current prerequisite list (go UMMC website) or the revised prerequisite list below.
+Candidates seeking admission into the class may elect to complete either ALL of the current prerequisite list (UMMC website) or the revised prerequisite list below.